vigneshv92/Computer-Vision/Notes/Advanced_Computer_Vision_and_Deep_Learning.md

 whether that's one object or three or 20.

 ###### Reflect
-> Considering the above image, how do you think you would select the best proposed regions;
-> what criteria do good regions have?
+> Considering the above image, how do you think you would select the best proposed regions, what criteria do good regions have? </br>

-> Your reflection
+> Your reflection </br>
 By Increasing the sliding window size to reduce the number of cropped regions.

-> Solution
+> Solution </br>
-Things to think about
+Things to think about </br>
 The regions we want to analyze are those with complete objects in them.
 We want to get rid of regions that contain image background or only a portion of an object.
 So, two common approaches are suggested: 1. identify similar regions using feature extraction or a clustering algorithm like k-means, as you've already seen; these methods should identify any areas of interest.
 2. Add another layer to our model that performs a binary classification on these regions and labels them: object or not-object; this gives us the ability to discard any non-object regions!